US Army Specialist Galen F. Hisler, Jr.

 29 Sep 1992 – 22 Feb 2023

 US Army SPC Galen Forest Hisler, Jr. was born the son of Tricia and Galen Sr. on September 29, 1992.
 He grew up in Somerville, ME and attended Erskine Academy.
 As a young man, Galen loved fooling around and making jokes.
 He had a mischievous and playful streak in him that continued throughout his life.
-Galen earned the nickname “Fluffy” at school, because he was known as a social butterfly – always talking to the other students and moving from desk to desk and having the teachers and students laughing, He chose to follow in the footsteps of his father by serving in the military.
+Galen earned the nickname “Fluffy” at school, because he was known as a social butterfly – always talking to the other students and moving from desk to desk and having the teachers and students laughing, He chose to follow in the footsteps of his father and grandfather by serving in the Army.
 This willingness to serve was true to his nature – he was a man that would drop whatever he was doing to help others.

 SPC Hisler enlisted in the Maine Army National Guard in 2013 as a horizontal construction engineer in the 262nd Engineer Company.
 In 2016, he transferred to the 619th Transportation Company United States Army Reserve and became a motor transportation operator (88M), where he deployed to Poland in support of NATO operations.
 His service earned him several awards, including the Armed Service Ribbon, National Defense Service Ribbon, Armed Forces Reserve Ribbon, Army Reserves Achievement Medal, and Army Commendation Medal.